-- To reduce fog build up on the windshield during humid weather, place the air flow selector in the position. - To reduce humidity build up inside the vehicle, do notdrive with the airflow selector in the OFF position, or with (recirculated air) engaged without A/C engaged as well. - Do not put objects under the front seats that will interfere with the airflow to the back seats. - Remove any snow, ice or leaves from the air intake area at the base of the windshield. - For maximum cooling in the AUTO mode, press AUTO and set to desired temperature; do not press A/C or (recirculated air).
-In the manual override mode, press in and A/C, then set the temperature to 60°F (16°C) and the fan to the highest setting. - To improve the A/C cool down of the vehicle cabin, drive with the windows slightly open for the first 2-3 minutes after starting the vehicle or until the vehicle has "aired out."
+- To reduce humidity build up inside the vehicle, do not drive with the airflow selector in the OFF position, or with (recirculated air) engaged without A/C engaged as well. - Do not put objects under the front seats that will interfere with the airflow to the back seats. - Remove any snow, ice or leaves from the air intake area at the base of the windshield. - For maximum cooling in the AUTO mode, press AUTO and set to desired temperature; do not press A/C or (recirculated air).
+In the manual override mode, press \, \, \ and A/C, then set the temperature to 60°F (16°C) and the fan to the highest setting. - To improve the A/C cool down of the vehicle cabin, drive with the windows slightly open for the first 2-3 minutes after starting the vehicle or until the vehicle has "aired out."